 The current AS5488 is limited in its coverage of utility management and has had little buy-in from utility and project owners since coming to the market in 2013.
 The main difference with the revised standard will be the focus on the engineering management of subsurface utilities as called up as “SUE”, distinct from the Subsurface Utility Information (SUI) focus of the existing AS5488.

 WGE is working with Engineering Education Australia (EEAUST) and Open Learning, on a new training module to inform the management of underground assets or subsurface utilities.
-Available through Open Learning from July 2017, the training is aimed at practitioners who manage subsurface utilities – including engineers, designers, managers and state or council authorities.
+Available through Open Learning, the training is aimed at practitioners who manage subsurface utilities – including engineers, designers, managers and state or council authorities.

 Click here to find out more on the training.